mzazon/awesome-cloud-projects/aws/sagemaker-ml-workflows/sagemaker-ml-workflows.md

    echo "✅ SageMaker role created: ${SAGEMAKER_ROLE_ARN}"
    ```

    The SageMaker role is now established with the necessary permissions to access S3 resources and manage ML jobs.
-This role enables SageMaker to securely access training data, store model artifacts, and execute processing jobs without requiring hardcoded credentials in your code.
+This role enables SageMaker to securely access training data, store model artifacts, and execute processing jobs without requiring hardcoded credentials in your code, following AWS security best practices.

 2. **Create Step Functions Execution Role**:

-   Step Functions serves as the orchestration layer for our ML pipeline, requiring permissions to invoke SageMaker services, manage S3 resources, and coordinate workflow execution.
-This separation of concerns allows Step Functions to act as the conductor while SageMaker handles the heavy lifting of ML operations, creating a scalable and maintainable architecture.
+   Step Functions serves as the orchestration layer for our ML pipeline, coordinating multiple AWS services in a visual workflow.
+This role requires permissions to invoke SageMaker services, manage S3 resources, call Lambda functions, and coordinate workflow execution.
+The separation of concerns allows Step Functions to act as the conductor while SageMaker handles the heavy lifting of ML operations.

    ```bash
    # Create Step Functions trust policy